pmean/build-website/text/99/random.md

 sorted numbers.

-When I work out these examples, I freeze the random numbers by pasting their values only into a third column (select EDIT \| PASTE SPECIAL) and then deleting the second column.
-That\'s why the random numbers in my example stayed sorted.
-It doesn\'t make much difference, though, what happens with the second column; it\'s the first column we are interested in.
+When I work out these examples, I freeze the random numbers by pasting their values only into a third column (select EDIT | PASTE SPECIAL) and then deleting the second column.
+That's why the random numbers in my example stayed sorted.
+It doesn't make much difference, though, what happens with the second column; it's the first column we are interested in.

 **What is block randomization?**